Let’s face it, no modern business is immune to negative feedback.

 to use a business.

-But, here’s the good news– a strategic response to a negative review can actually improve your customer relationships and help you win more business in the future.
+But, here’s the good news– a strategic response to a negative online review can actually improve your customer relationships and help you win more business in the future.
 Today we teach you how!

-8 Steps to Handle Negative Business Reviews
+9 Steps for Handling Negative Business Reviews

 1. Monitor your online reputation.

 Generally, most customers who post negative reviews are plagued by a very specific, often pressing, issue.
 The longer you make them wait, the more agitated they may become.
-But, with so many online forums and public outlets available to your customers , it’s easy to let a bad review slip through the cracks and remain unresolved.
+But, with so many online forums and public outlets available to your customers, it’s easy to let a bad review slip through the cracks and remain unresolved.

-For this reason, we recommend you develop a system to monitor your company reviews on a regular basis.
+For this reason, we recommend you develop a system to monitor your business reviews on a regular basis.
 Although there are several ways to do this, here are some quick and easy tips you can implement relatively quickly:

 - Google Alerts: An easy way to monitor your online reputation is to set up automated Google Alerts to inform you whenever your brand, product, or company is mentioned online.